Generalized Bayesian Additive Regression Trees: Theory and Software: Bayesian CART Prior by Denison et al. (1998)

 for some $C \in \mathbb{N}\setminus\{0\}$. \end{definition} Valid partitions have non-empty cells, where the allocation does not need to be balanced.
 Now the prior on tree partitions is specified as follows: \begin{enumerate} \item The number of leaves in a tree $K$ follows a Poisson distribution with parameter $\lambda > 0$

 \item Given the number of leaves $K$, a tree is chosen uniformly at random from the set of all available {\it valid} tree-partitions with $K$ leaves.
 Number of valid tree partitions is given by

 This is a slightly modified version of the original prior proposed by \cite{denison1998bayesian}.
-This modified version was used by \cite{rockova2020posterior} to derive posterior concentration rates for the BART estimator under this prior. \item At each node, the splitting rule consists of picking a split variable $j$ uniformly at random from the available directions $\{1,\dots, q\}$ and picking a split point $c$, also uniformly at random from the available data values $x_{1j},\dots, x_{nj}$. \end{enumerate}
+This modified version was used by \cite{rockova2020posterior} to derive posterior concentration rates for the BART estimator under this prior. \item At each node, the splitting rule consists of picking a split variable $j$ uniformly at random from the available directions $\{1,\dots, q\}$ and picking a split point $c$ uniformly at random from the data values $\{x_{ij} : \X_i \in \Omega\}$ falling within the current cell $\Omega$. \end{enumerate}

-\subsection{Preliminary Results with Proof}
+\section{Preliminary Results with Proof}

 \begin{lemma} The multivariate Gaussian $\mathcal{N}_p ({\bf 0}, \mathbb{I}_p)$ and the multivariate Laplace $\mathcal{L}_p ({\bf 0}, \mathbb{I}_p)$ distribution belong to the general family of distributions with CDF $F_\beta$ that has the following property: For some $C_1>0$, $0 < C_2 \le 2$ and $C_3 > 0$ and any $t>0$,